openitnovem/readme/README.md

 ### Usage via command line interface [CLI]
 The most straightforward way is to use the **interpret** click command , that wraps around most of the functionality in the module.

+You need to update required configuration variables located in `fbd_interpreter/config/config_local.cfg`

 A basic usage example is shown below :

 ```bash src